eric-nichols-nyc/audiograph-supabase-admin/supabase/functions/calculate-artist-similarities/README.md

 2. **Low similarity scores**:
    - Ensure artists have genres assigned
    - Verify that artist_articles have valid embeddings
+   - Check that metrics data is available and up-to-date
+   - Verify the logarithmic scaling is appropriate for your use case

 3. **Missing similar artists**:
    - Confirm that the similarity calculation has been run for the artist
    - Check that there are other artists in the database to compare with
+   - Verify that metrics data exists for both artists being compared

+4. **Metric-specific issues**:
+   - Ensure metrics are being regularly updated
+   - Check for any platform-specific API rate limits or errors
+   - Verify the metric types match exactly (e.g., 'followers' vs 'subscriber')

 ### Debugging